Shopify SEO: 12-Step Guide for Beginners

 An "Overview" dashboard in Site Audit tool

-Go to the “Thematic Reports” section.
-And click on the “View details” button under “Markup.”
+Go to the “Thematic Reports” section and click on the “View details” button under “Markup.”

 "Markup" widget highlighted under the "Thematic Reports" section in Site Audit tool